Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Introduction

-Finally, we apply our findings to the task of distribution generalization \citep[e.g.,][]{meinshausen2018causality,rothenhausler2018anchor,jakobsen2020distributional}.
+Finally, we apply our findings to the task of distribution generalization \citep[e.g.,][]{Christiansen2020DG,jakobsen2020distributional, meinshausen2018causality,rothenhausler2018anchor}.
 In many systems, the causal effects are of value in themselves because they contribute to the understanding of the system but it also serves a purpose when predicting $Y_{t+1}$ under an intervention on $X_t$.
 In a linear setting, the OLS estimator has the smallest expected mean squared error (MSE) among all linear predictors when predicting new test data from the observational distribution.
-However, as is known for the i.i.d.\ setting \citep[e.g.,][]{Rojas2016}, causal estimators have better worst-case predictive performance when the environments are constructed by interventions on the covariates.
+However, as is known for the i.i.d.\ setting \citep[e.g.,][]{Rojas2016}, causal estimators can have better worst-case predictive performance when {there may be} interventions on the covariates.
 Similarly, we show that in time series, under arbitrary interventions on $X_t$, our IV estimators are worst-case prediction optimal for $Y_{t+1}$.

 Our work is structured as follows. \cref{sec:setup} introduces the model and the assumptions considered in this paper; we review graphical representations of time series models and prove that the global Markov property holds for VAR($p$) processes.
-In \cref{sec:niv}, we review theory on conditional instrumental variables, introduce the concept of nuisance IV, and prove its correctness.
+In \cref{sec:niv}, we review theory on conditional instrumental variables and introduce the concept of nuisance IV.
 Our main results for instrumental variable regression for time series are presented in \cref{sec:iv-for-time-series}.
-We propose two approaches to overcome confounding from past values yielding identifying equations for the causal effect: the first one is based on CIV and the second one uses NIV.
+We propose two approaches to overcome confounding from past values yielding identifying equations for the {total} causal effect: the first one is based on CIV and the second one uses NIV.
 For the latter, we characterize identifiability of the causal parameter in terms of parameters of the data-generating process.
 We also discuss how to use the causal effect to perform optimal prediction of $Y_{t+1}$ under interventions on $X_t$.
 In \cref{sec:simulations} we empirically evaluate our method.
 All proofs are provided in \cref{sec:all_proofs}.
 Code can be found at~\url{https://github.com/nikolajthams/its-time}.